tacman/mcp-server-bundle/README.md

 }
 ```

-### Tool Responses
+### Tool Results

-The MCP specification states that tool responses should consist of an array of objects.
+The MCP specification states that tool results should consist of an array of objects.
 The bundle provides several result types that can be combined in a single `ToolResult` object:

-- `TextToolResult`: For text-based responses
+- `TextToolResult`: For text-based results
-- `ImageToolResult`: For image responses
+- `ImageToolResult`: For image results
-- `AudioToolResponse`: For audio responses
+- `AudioToolResult`: For audio results
-- `ResourceToolResponse`: For file or resource responses
+- `ResourceToolResult`: For file or resource results

-All tool results must be wrapped in a `ToolResult` object, which can contain multiple responses and handle error state.
+All tool results must be wrapped in a `ToolResult` object, which can contain multiple results and handle error state.

 Example:
 ```php